← Back to Teaching

 For Students

 Teaching files, assignment deadlines, recordings, and submission workflows are published on Canvas.
-Students should use Canvas as the operational course platform.
+Canvas is the operational course platform.

 For External Readers